Lloyd Bridges

 Lloyd Vernet Bridges Jr. (January 15, 1913 – March 10, 1998) was an American film, stage and television actor who starred in a number of television series and appeared in more than 150 feature films.
 He was the father of four children, including the actors Beau Bridges and Jeff Bridges.
 He started his career as a contract performer for Columbia Pictures, appearing in films such as Sahara (1943), A Walk in the Sun (1945), Little Big Horn (1951) and High Noon (1952).
 On television, he starred in Sea Hunt (1958–1961).
 By the end of his career, he had re-invented himself and demonstrated a comedic talent in such parody films as Airplane!
 (1980), Hot Shots!
 (1991), and Jane Austen's Mafia!
 (1998).
 Among other honors, Bridges was a two-time Emmy Award nominee.
 He received a star on the Hollywood Walk of Fame on February 1, 1994.

 Early life

-Bridges was born in San Leandro, California, to Harriet Evelyn (née Brown) Bridges (1893–1950) and Lloyd Vernet Bridges Sr. (1887–1962), who was involved in the California hotel business and once owned a movie theater.
+Bridges was born on January 15, 1913, in San Leandro, California, a suburb of Oakland.
+His parents are Harriet Evelyn (née Brown) Bridges (1893–1950) and Lloyd Vernet Bridges Sr. (1887–1962), who was involved in the California hotel business and once owned a movie theater.
 His parents were both from Kansas; both were of almost entirely English ancestry.
-Bridges was a direct descendant of William Bridges, who arrived in New England in 1623 aboard the ship "Little James."
+Bridges was a direct descendant of William Bridges, who arrived in New England in 1623 aboard the ship Little James.
 Bridges graduated from Petaluma High School in 1930.
 He then studied political science at UCLA, where he was a member of Sigma Alpha Epsilon fraternity.